-- 15. This [draft] ESRS identifies the list of matters that shall be addressed by undertakings operating in the Sector.
+- 15. This [draft] ESRS identifies athe list of matters commonly applicable to the that shall be addressed by undertakings operating in the Sector.
 Some of them are already listed in AR 12, Appendix B of ESRS 1.
+This list has the same status of the list in AR 12, Appendix B of ESRS 1 and shall be considered by the undertaking in its materiality assessment.
 The undertaking withing the scope of application of this [Draft] ESRS shall consider, for the purposes of paragraph 31 of ESRS 1 General Requirements, that the sustainability matters listed in the table in paragraph 19 below are material. - 16.
-Irrespective of the outcome of its materiality assessment, the undertaking shall: - (a) apply the requirements in the main body and in Appendix B of this [draft] ESRS that relate to ESRS E1 Climate Change and ESRS 2 General Disclosures; - (b) apply the requirements in the main body and in Appendix B of this [draft] ESRS that relate to ESRS S1 Own workforce, DRs from 1 to 9, if it has 250 or more employees; - (c) include the datapoints that emanate from EU law listed in Appendix C of this [draft] ESRS. - 17.
-In relation to each of its material matters, the undertaking shall apply paragraphs 33 to 39 of ESRS 1 General requirements.
+Irrespective of the outcome of its materiality assessment, the undertaking shall: - apply the requirements in the main body and in Appendix B of this [draft] ESRS that relate to ESRS E1 Climate Change and ESRS 2 General Disclosures; - apply the requirements in the main body and in Appendix B of this [draft] ESRS that relate to ESRS S1 Own workforce, DRs from 1 to 9, if it has 250 or more employees; - (c) include the datapoints that emanate from EU law listed in Appendix C of this [draft] ESRS.